benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

 - We've got a player search component
 - **ONE:** It renders an `<Input>` child component where we can search for a player
-  - Our `<Input>` takes the typical `value` & `onChange`, but also takes a `label`
+  - Our `<Input>` takes the typical `value` & `onChange`
+  - But also takes a `label`
 - **TWO:** Also renders a search `<Button>` child component to start the search
 - **THREE:** There's a `search` event handler that makes the API request and updates state
   - But this is a bit different from before
-  - The details aren't show here, but it also returns a `Promise` after we get & set fetched data
+  - The details aren't show here
+  - But it also returns a `Promise` after we get & set the fetched data
-  - That way the button `onClick` would return that a promise
+  - That way the button `onClick` would return that promise too
   - All to make it easier to test async code in our tests
 - **FOUR:** And finally the players data is rendered similar to our async component from before